 Application: TechnoSystems buys LittleCo

 Consider the opening example of TechnoSystems acquiring the start-up software firm LittleCo.
-At this stage, we assume that the relevant synergies have been identified (see for guidance Chapter 2) and that the preferred growth mode is acquisition rather than alliance or organic growth (see Chapters 4, 5, and 6).
+At this stage, we assume that the relevant synergies have been identified (see for guidance Section 2) and that the preferred growth mode is acquisition rather than alliance or organic growth (see Sections 4, 5, and 6).
 TechnoSystems wants to buy LittleCo primarily for Customization and Connection synergies; the technology must be made inter-operable with the acquirer’s suite of technologies, and will be sold by the acquirer’s sales force.

 For the negotiation, we prepare a lower bound based on LittleCo’s stand-alone value and an upper bound based on the synergistic value between TechnoSystems and LittleCo.
 Because LittleCo is not listed, we cannot use a stock price as starting point.
 Instead, we could use a discounted cash flow approach (if sufficient information is available), and additionally as a sanity check, we could rely on the EBITDA multiple of peers (if LittleCo makes a profit) or their revenue multiple.
 Let’s say the valuation process leads to an estimate of stand-alone value at $100 million.